top of page

 INVESTIGATE

-Everyone’s Property Deeds are available online and are a matter of public record.
-Copies can be obtained via:
+Everyone’s Deeds are available online and are a matter of public record.
+Copies can be obtained via the government portal at:

-Order office copies of both yours and your neighbour’s title.
-Order a copy of the register and plan for both.
+For clarity order office copies of both yours and your neighbour’s title.
+Obtain a copy of the register and plan for both.
 Check that your neighbour is on his land and not encroaching on your property.
-Red edging shows the boundary lines.
+Red edging in the filed plans will show each property boundary.

 COMMUNICATE

-Speak to your neighbour.
-It is often better to discuss matters rather than escalating things.
+Speak to your neighbour in the first instance.
+It is often better to discuss matters, and reach agreement, rather than immediately escalating matters as this may become adversarial.

 ACTION

-If this does not work you can lodge your written concerns with the Local Authority, at both the Planning Permission and the Building Regulations departments.
-These are two separate departments.
+If this does not work, and you are being (or could be) adversely affected, you can lodge your written concerns with the Local Authority.
+This should be with both the Planning Permission and the Building Regulations departments.
+These are two separate departments and they do not necessarily liaise with each other so it is best you contact both.

-You may want to mention, where applicable, that this NEW structural addition affects your right to light, access is affected or compromised and the alteration is causing property damage.
+You may want to mention, where applicable, that this NEW structural addition affects your right to light, access is affected or compromised and the alteration is causing property damage or drainage issues.
+You should explain and give as much detail as possible.
+Provide photographic evidence and it is a good idea to keep contemporaneous notes of any conversations with the neighbour and local authority.

 LEGISLATION